 - receipts for redeemable items, dated from 1 February 2021 onwards, that clearly state the goods or services purchased

-- if you no longer have your receipts, you may submit a bank or credit card statement along with an itemised list of the products purchased and amount spent
+- if you no longer have your receipts, you must submit a bank or credit card statement along with an itemised list of the products purchased and amount spent

 - your banking details for payment.